 The 60 target items and 60 fillers were presented in a pseudo-random order, separated in four blocks: minimal pairs never appeared within the same block or adjacent blocks.
 Orders of items within each block were randomized.
-Stimuli were presented with a computer program created by Praat [Boersma and Weenink, 2010].
-Before the experiment, the participants worked through three practice trials with existing words and seven trials with pseudo words.
-The participants were encouraged to imagine that they would continue a story according to the Russian sentence (i.e., the auditory stimulus) that they heard.
+Stimuli were presented with Praat (Boersma and Weenink 2010).
+Before the experiment, the participants performed three practice trials with existing words and seven trials with pseudo words.
+The participants were encouraged to imagine that they would continue a story according to the Russian sentence (i.e., the auditory prompt) that they heard.

 The recordings were conducted in a quiet room in Orenburg State University and the university dormitory.
-The tokens were recorded onto a portable recorder (SONY PCM-M10) with a stereo microphone (SONY ECM-MS907) using a 44.1 kHz sampling rate at a 16 bit quantization level.
+The tokens were recorded using a portable recorder (SONY PCM-M10) with a stereo microphone (SONY ECM-MS907) with a 44.1 kHz sampling rate at a 16 bit quantization level.
 The first channel of the stereo recordings was extracted for the acoustic analysis.

-2.4 Acoustic analysis
+2.4 Acoustic Analysis

-The target words were acoustically analyzed using the Praat speech analysis software [Boersma and Weenink, 2010].
-The following temporal and spectral properties, which are associated with a voicing contrast [e.g., Kingston and Diehl, 1994], were measured:
+The target words were acoustically analyzed using the Praat speech analysis software (Boersma and Weenink 2010).
+The following temporal and spectral properties, which are associated with a voicing contrast (e.g., Kingston and Diehl 1994), were measured: